LimeChain/subsembly-core/README.md

 ## Models

-Folder consists of commonly used types in Subsembly, such as, `Header`, `Extrinsic`, `Block`, etc. All the models implement Codec interface and have corresponding SCALE encoding and decoding methods.
-Additionaly, all the models have their own interface.
+Folder consists of commonly used types in Subsembly, such as, `Header`, `Extrinsic`, `Block`, etc. All the models implement Codec interface from [`as-scale-codec`](https://github.com/limechain/as-scale-codec) and have corresponding SCALE encoding and decoding methods.

 ## Modules